 Background

-In the past, QuickSteps has never been strict about group attendance.
+In the past, QuickSteps has never been strict about advanced group attendance.

 We are an inclusive, relaxed studio, and when we started we simply didn’t have many groups; we also didn’t have many members at intermediate and advanced levels.
-Over the years our numbers have grown, we have members at all different skill levels, and we now teach around 51 groups every week as part of our ‘Experience Series Timetable’ which changes every 6 weeks.
+Over the years our numbers have grown, we have members at all different skill levels.
+We now teach around 51 groups every week as part of our ‘Experience Series Timetable’ which changes every 6 weeks.

 Recently we’ve had some really good feedback about groups at all levels, and the timetable, and we’re taking multiple steps to improve it on all fronts.
 The feedback about advanced groups is just one part of this.